Rospo Pallenberg: Career

 While working professionally as an architect, Pallenberg collaborated with Boorman on the screenplay for his unproduced film adaptation of The Lord of the Rings.
 He was an uncredited script doctor on Deliverance (1972) and Zardoz (1974).
 He wrote the shooting script for Exorcist II: The Heretic (1977), though due to Writers Guild of America rules he was credited as "Creative Associate".
 He was also a second unit director, and according to Linda Blair co-directed several scenes with Boorman.
 He also contributed to the scripts for Crazy Joe (1974, dir.
 Carlo Lizzani) and Avalanche Express (1979, dir.
 Mark Robson).

 Pallenberg's first credited screenplay was for Boorman's Arthurian fantasy epic Excalibur (1981), which earned him and the director a Hugo Award nomination for Best Dramatic Presentation.
 He then wrote his 1985 film The Emerald Forest.
-They had a following out over Boorman's insistence on casting his own son Charley in the lead role, though they reconciled years later, co-writing scripts about Hadrian and Cú Chulainn.
+They had a falling out over Boorman's insistence on casting his own son Charley in the lead role, though they reconciled years later, co-writing scripts about Hadrian and Cú Chulainn.

 He directed the 1989 slasher comedy film Cutting Class, starring Brad Pitt in an early role.
 During the 1990s, he collaborated with Stephen King on a film adaptation of The Stand, which was later retooled into a TV miniseries without his involvement.
 He wrote an adaptation of Frank Herbert's Dune during the early 1970s, for producer Arthur P. Jacobs.